National First XV Championship (New Zealand): Qualification

 The Crusaders Cup winner is the top side from the region-wide Miles Toyota Championship.
-Since the Highlanders-region competition was discontinued after 2015, a provincial-based knockout format has been used.
-The winner of the Otago Premier School competition may face a Waitaki representative, with the winner of that match facing a Southland representative in the Highlanders Cup final.
-Whoever triumphs in that final wins the Highlanders Cup and progresses to the South Island final.
-The winner of the match between the Crusaders Cup winner and the Highlanders Cup winner represents the South Island at the National Top 4 tournament.
+Since the discontinuation of the Highlanders-region competition after 2015, a provincial knockout format has been used.
+The Otago Premier School winner may face a Waitaki representative, with the winner meeting a Southland representative in the Highlanders Cup final.
+The Highlanders Cup winner then plays the Crusaders Cup winner and the champion represents the South Island in the National Top 4 tournament.